DataDog/integrations-core/docs/dev/marketplace_offering.md

 - Amplification of social media posts

 ## Getting Started
-To get started with creating an offering, see [Create a Tile][13].
+To get started with creating an API-based integration, software license, or professional service, see [Create a Tile][13].
 If you're interesting in building an Agent-based integration and selling it on the Datadog Marketplace, see [Create an Agent-based Integration][19].

 ## Further Reading